HaritFluk/HaritFluk/README.md

 - 🌱 I’m currently learning everything and Be everything 🤣
 - 🥅 2022 Goals: Learn more about Golang Docker and K8
-- 😻 Interest in Sotfware Engineer Backend Developer DevOps
+- 😻 Interest in Sotfware or Engineer Backend Developer DevOps
 - ⚡ Fun fact: I love to watch animes and play games

 ### Connect with me: